Thomas J. Quinlan: Career

 On 30 January 2006, The Catholic Virginian (the official newspaper of the Roman Catholic Diocese of Richmond), printed the following regarding Fr.
 Quinlan:

 "The Rev. Thomas Quinlan, a retired priest of the Diocese of Richmond, can no longer celebrate the sacraments publicly.
 He can celebrate Mass privately.
 Bishop DiLorenzo said he took this action as a response to Father Quinlan's behavior that has 'engendered anxiety and emotional upset which interferes with an individual's religious experience.'"

-Supporters and admirers of TQ

-Although, over the course of TQ's ministry, there were plenty of critics and many letters written to the Bishop complaining about his sometimes unorthodox, blunt, direct, and challenging methods, TQ was loved and admired by many.
-He was a brilliant scholar and presented mature and challenging, homilies and lectures throughout his career.
-He was admired by most of his parishioners and appreciated and respected by most of his fellow clergy.